amandasystems/incremental-parikh-images/Report.md

 \forall{C, T}\: C = \SeparatingCut(T) \implies \forall{i} \: \Transitions_i \in T \land \TransitionVec_i > 0 \implies \forall{j} \: \Transitions_j \in C \implies \TransitionVec_j = 0
 $$

+Additionally, we assume the existence of a rule \PresburgerClose{}, corresponding to a sound and complete solver for Presburger formulae.

-The \textsc{Propagate} rule allows us to propagate connectedness across
+The $\Propagate{}$ rule allows us to propagate connectedness across
 $\Automaton$.
 It states that we are only allowed to "use" transitions attached to a reachable state, and is necessary to ensure connectedness in the presence of cycles. \textsc{Expand} expands the predicate into its most basic rules; one set of linear equations connecting $\TransitionVec$ and $\PostTransitionVec$, and the linear flow equations of the standard Parikh image formulation.

-Finally, \textsc{Split} allows us to branch on the proof tree by first trying to exclude a contested edge from a potential solution and then concluding that it must be included.
+Finally, $\Split{}$ allows us to branch on the proof tree by first trying to exclude a contested edge from a potential solution and then concluding that it must be included.

-A decision procedure for our predicate in a tableau-based automated theorem prover would start by expanding the predicate using the EXPAND rule.
-For many instances of the predicate, this would be enough to induce subsumption; as long as the DFA contains no loops that could be disconnected from a minimum spanning tree (MST) of the automaton.
+A decision procedure for our predicate in a tableau-based automated theorem prover would start by expanding the predicate using the $\Expand{}$ rule.
+For many instances of the predicate, this would be enough to induce subsumption; as as long as the DFA contains no loops that could be disconnected from a minimum spanning tree (MST) of the automaton.

 - FIXME: is subsume really correct?
 We need at least the mapping equations, don't we?
 - FIXME: what happens to Expand under this formulation of h, h'?
 How do we map h into this?
-- FIXME add precondition that the separating cut is of deselected edges and reformulate propagate to actually propagate variable values!!!
+- FIXME add precondition that the separating cut is of deselected edges so that it is guaranteed to terminate
 - FIXME introduce and formalise the selected/deselected edges terminology
 - FIXME we will assume a sound, complete and terminating decision procedure for presburger arithmetic such that we can determine the selectedness status of an